 It’s said that mole was invented by a convent of nuns because they wanted something special for a visit from the archbishop.
 Be sure to read about it at America’s Test Kitchen.

-It can take up to three days to make homemade mole sauce from scratch.
+It can take up to three days to make the traditional homemade mole sauce from scratch.
 Maybe mom and I may try that sometime, but for now, we are completely happy with the Dona Maria mole base.
 And, besides, they come in cute jars that make great juice glasses.

 The first thing you will want to do is make your chicken golden and crispy.
 It already looks delicious, right?

 Once you’ve crisped up the chicken, you will cook some bell pepper and onion in the same skillet.
 Set it all aside to make the mole sauce.
+The bell pepper and onion will be used in the tacos.

 Making the Mole Sauce